Inside the Exchange identity token

 Important

-Legacy Exchange user identity tokens and callback tokens will be turned off by default for all Exchange Online tenants in October 2024 as part of Microsoft’s Secure Future Initiative, which gives organizations the tools needed to respond to the current threat landscape.
+Legacy Exchange tokens are deprecated.
+Starting October 2024, legacy Exchange user identity and callback tokens will begin to be turned off for Exchange Online tenants.
+For the timeline and details, see our FAQ page.
+This is part of Microsoft's Secure Future Initiative, which gives organizations the tools needed to respond to the current threat landscape.
 Exchange user identity tokens will still work for Exchange on-premises.
 Nested app authentication is the recommended approach for tokens going forward.
-For more information, see our blog post about nested app authentication and legacy Exchange tokens.

 The Exchange user identity token returned by the getUserIdentityTokenAsync method provides a way for your add-in code to include the user's identity with calls to your back-end service.
 This article will discuss the format and contents of the token.